brianfitzgerald/brianfitzgerald.github.io/index.md

 * Research and development into various prototypes in online education, involving curriculum development and virtual learning space design.
 * A semantic markup language for rapid 3D prototyping using WebGL.
 Still in the heavy prototyping stage.
 Integration with the Oculus Rift SDK is planned.
 * Agent-based data analysis technology, a continuation of work which a partner and I received a finalist position and various other awards (see below) at Intel ISEF 2014 for.
-* Distributed networking architecture in NodeJS, for use in a hybrid meshnet-client-server approach.
+* Distributed networking architecture in NodeJS, for use in a hybrid meshnet client-server approach.
 Involves a system which distributes data in a decentralized network of servers, which serve information to the client in the traditional client-server architecture.
 This project has been put on hold due to time, budget and experience constraints.
 * Graduating!

 ####Teaching